cookiecutter/cookiecutter/README.md

 * [cc_project_app_drf](https://bitbucket.org/levit_scs/cc_project_app_drf/src/master/): For creating REST apis based on the "project app" project architecture.
 * [cc_project_app_full_with_hooks](https://bitbucket.org/levit_scs/cc_project_app_full_with_hooks/src/master/): For creating Django projects using the "project app" project architecture.
 * [cc-automated-drf-template](https://github.com/TAMU-CPT/cc-automated-drf-template): A template + script that automatically creates your Django REST project with serializers, views, urls, and admin files based on your models file as input.
-* [cookiecutter-django-foundation](https://github.com/Parbhat/cookiecutter-django-foundation): Fork of [cookiecutter-django](https://github.com/pydanny/cookiecutter-django) based on [Zurb Foundation](https://foundation.zurb.com/) 6 front-end framework.
+* [cookiecutter-django-foundation](https://github.com/Parbhat/cookiecutter-django-foundation): Fork of [cookiecutter-django](https://github.com/pydanny/cookiecutter-django) based on [Foundation](https://get.foundation/) 6 front-end framework.
 * [cookiecutter-django-ansible](https://github.com/HackSoftware/cookiecutter-django-ansible): Cookiecutter Django Ansible is a framework for jumpstarting an ansible project for provisioning a server that is ready for your *cookiecutter-django* application.
 * [wemake-django-template](https://github.com/wemake-services/wemake-django-template): Bleeding edge Django template focused on code quality and security.
 * [cookiecutter-django-dokku](https://github.com/mashrikt/cookiecutter-django-dokku): A template for jumpstarting Django projects and deploying with Dokku.